roymanish/InterviewQuestionPatterns/DynamicProgramming.md

         Output: 2
         Explanation: The longest repeating subsequence is “or” {tomorrow}.
     ````
+    - Assume there are two strings of same value and find LCS where index of LCS not same in both the strings.
     - Similar to LCS problem, only in this case we need to make sure whenever char at two index match then index should not be same.

     **Code** :